BLUE HORIZON, BOOK 4

 The vixen smiled.
 “You have no idea,” she replied, “but I have a good crew – well, most of ‘em, but I couldn’t do anything for Damien’s situation.
 Even in the midst of the crisis, he was a benefit to the crew, I suppose.”

 “Damien?
 What happened with him?”
 Samantha asked.
-“Why isn’t he here with you?”
+“I’m afraid I didn’t realize he wasn’t here with you.”

 A frown crossed Taro’s face and she described his attitude since coming on board, covering most everything up to his arrest by the Spatial Police Force.
 “He was supposed to be one of us,” she finished, “but he would never open up to anyone.
 We never knew why he was so secretive, right up until the SPF took him away.
 We’ve heard nothing of him since then.
 When I’ve inquired, the SPF have politely told me that we should no longer be concerned with him.
 That’s not right, even if I understand their reasoning.”